Tree Tensor Networks Methods for Efficient Calculation of Molecular Vibrational Spectra: Results

 \subsection{64-dimensional coupled oscillators}

 The vibrational Hamiltonian of bilinearly coupled oscillators is described by

-We set $D = 64$, $\omega _j = \sqrt{\frac{j}{2}}$, and $\alpha_{ij} = 0.1$.
+We set $D = 64$, $\omega _j = \sqrt{\frac{j}{2}}$, and $\alpha_{ij} = 0.1$, same as Refs.~\onlinecite{Thomas2015, Rakhuba2016, Zhang2024}.
 These parameters create a moderately coupled system that tests the ability of TTN methods to handle bilinear interactions.
+The resulting Hamiltonian has $2080$ unique terms ($64$ single-mode terms together with $\binom{64}{2}=2016$ bilinear couplings), which nonetheless yields an optimized TTNO with a maximum bond dimension of only $3$ for both the MPS and T-tree topologies.
 In this work, we use Hermite basis functions for which the kinetic term in~\autoref{eq:coupled_harmonic_oscillator} is given by~\cite{baye1986generalised, dolgov2014computation}

-and $q_m$ is a diagonal matrix with diagonal entries $=(x_1, x_2, \dots, x_k )$, where $x_i$ are the roots of the Hermite polynomials.
+and $q_m$ is a diagonal matrix with diagonal entries $(x_1, x_2, \dots, x_k)$, where $x_i$ are the roots of the Hermite polynomials.

-We represent both the state and the Hamiltonian using MPS and T3NS tree structures, as illustrated in Appendix \ref{sec: appendix tree structure} \autoref{fig:ttn_structures_64}.
+We represent both the state and the Hamiltonian using MPS and T tree structures, as illustrated in Appendix \ref{sec:appendix_tree_structure} \autoref{fig:ttn_structures_64}.
 Each oscillator is assigned a physical basis size of 8, and the maximum virtual bond dimension of the states is set to 5.
 We compute the lowest 30 eigenstates using the LOBPCG algorithm.
-For this model, the exact energy levels are available analytically; the corresponding absolute errors are plotted in \autoref{fig:both}.
-Both MPS and T3NS achieve errors below $10^{-2}$~cm$^{-1}$ for all low-lying states; however, T3NS consistently yields smaller errors than MPS.
+Because exact energy levels are available analytically for this model, it provides a clean benchmark of the quality of the tensor-network ansatz at fixed bond dimension.
+The corresponding absolute errors are plotted in \autoref{fig:both}.
+Both MPS and T tree achieve errors below $10^{-2}$~cm$^{-1}$ for low-lying states; however, for many states T tree yields smaller errors than MPS.
 This result demonstrates the improved accuracy of tree tensor network representations and highlights their potential advantages over one-dimensional MPS for capturing correlations in vibrational Hamiltonians.